-- 5.1 The development proposals bring forward opportunity to plant a selection of trees alongside the development.
+5.1 The development proposals bring forward opportunity to plant a selection of trees alongside the development.
 These measures are shown on the Landscape Mitigation Plan.
-A broad tree belt is proposed to be planted along the southern boundary of the application site.
-This secures replacement tree planting in excess of that required by national and local planning policy, delivering an important component to the local green infrastructure network by linking three hedgerows that, in turn, are connected to the wider landscape. - 5.2 The proposed planting, as indicated on the Landscape Mitigation Plan delivers: - A little over 0.7 hectares of woodland planting - Nearly 1.8 hectares of wildflower meadow - Just over 0.5 kilometres of new hedge planting - 5.3 Retaining existing trees and introducing new trees ensures a resource of trees in places where people will enjoy multiple benefits provided by the tree stock.
+A broad tree belt is proposed to be planted along the southern boundary, and block of woodland planting to the north, of the application site.
+This secures replacement tree planting in excess of that required by national and local planning policy, delivering an important component to the local green infrastructure network by linking three hedgerows that, in turn, are connected to the wider landscape.

+- 5.2 The proposed planting, as indicated on the Landscape Mitigation Plan delivers: - Circa 0.9 hectares of woodland planting - A little over 1.8 hectares of wildflower meadow - Just over 0.5 kilometre of new hedge planting - Circa 65no. standard trees - 5.3 Retaining existing trees and introducing new trees ensures a resource of trees in places where people will enjoy multiple benefits provided by the tree stock.
 In so doing the tree stock will be able to withstand climate change, protecting and enhancing the resources of soil, air, water, landscape, amenity value, culture and biodiversity, and increasing the contribution that trees make to the quality of life.
 In that respect the proposals are in line with the very latest guidance, in terms of integrating trees with built form, contained in Trees in the townscape: A guide for decision makers produced by the Trees and Design Action Group and the requirements of national and local planning policy.
 The proposed planting exceeds the local SPG guidance for replacement planting. - 5.4 Those multiple benefits of this new tree planting, as part of the site's green infrastructure, include contribution to local landscape, enhancement of sustainable drainage systems, and enhancement of biodiversity.